-Sooner or later, you will be sued.
-As it is inevitable, the question of "when" is less important than whether or not you are prepared for your terms to be enforced.
-Are you certain that your online legal agreements--clickwrap, sign-in-wrap, and browsewrap--can hold up in court?
-In our 3-post series, we will detail the three common types of online agreements, case law examples, and the factors that influence their enforceability in court.
+In our 3-post series, we detail the three common ways of capturing user assent online citing case law examples, and the factors that influence their enforceability in court.
 Our third post is dedicated to browsewrap agreements.
 (Read the first post and the second post here.)

 Image of a sample browsewrap agreement.

-Our study found that the enforceability of browsewrap agreements is even less certain than that of sign-in-wrap agreements because no affirmative action is required for the user to assent to the browsewrap terms.
+PactSafe conducted a recent study on clickwrap litigation trends which includes case statistics related to 1,000 cases, more than 300 of which call into question the validity of browsewrap agreements.
+Our study found that the enforceability of browsewrap agreements has only been considered valid 13% of the time since 2003, making them even less certain than that of sign-in-wrap agreements.
+This is often because no affirmative action is required for the user to assent to the browsewrap's terms.

 Similarly, in Hines v.
 Overstock.com, the court found Overstock.com’s browsewrap unenforceable because the website failed to prominently display the link to the online agreement in a way that would put users on notice of the website’s terms and conditions.

 According to our study, if the user lacks actual notice of the terms, the validity of the agreement then depends on whether the user had inquiry notice of the contract’s existence.
-Whether a user is on inquiry notice depends on the design and layout of the webpage, though courts are split on whether or not a good design and layout is enough to establish inquiry notice.
+Inquiry notice (also know as implied notice) is defined as legal notice presumed to exist when a person is in command of sufficient facts as would cause a reasonable person to make further inquiries.
+Whether a user is on inquiry notice varies widely its interpretation.
+Inquiry notice is often determined by reviewing the design and layout of the webpage as it appeared during the time in question, though courts are split on whether or not a good design and layout is enough to establish inquiry notice.

-For example, the court in PDC Laboratories v.
-Hach Co. found the browsewrap enforceable because the hyperlink was conspicuously displayed in contrasting text, and the checkout screen contained language telling the user to review the terms prior to completing the purchase.
+In PDC Laboratories v.
+Hach Co. the court found the browsewrap enforceable because the hyperlink was conspicuously displayed in contrasting text, and the checkout screen contained language telling the user to review the terms prior to completing the purchase.

 On the other hand, the court in Nguyen v.
 Barnes & Noble held that Barnes & Noble’s browsewrap was unenforceable despite the fact that the hyperlink was prominently placed next to the buttons users must click in order to complete online purchases.

-Learn more about the validity of other forms of online contracts and their win/loss factors by reading the Clickthrough Litigation Trends white paper!
+Not to worry though, there are newer, better forms of collecting user assent to your online agreements that your business cam implement such as clickwrap agreements or scroll wrap agreements.
+Learn more about the validity of other forms of online contracts and their win/loss factors by reading the Clickthrough Litigation Trends report!